SovereignCloudStack/docs/docs/05-iam/index.md

 ### Current state and future Outlook

-Currently SCS exemplifies deploying Keycloak on the `manager` node.
-This shall be moved to a `k3s` layer to improve scalability and architecture.
+Currently SCS exemplifies deploying Keycloak on the management plane.
+This shall be moved to a Kubernetes based management plane to improve scalability and architecture.

 In the near future, the Container layer shall be able to make use of the IdP to allow federated users to access Kubernetes.
 In the mid term, workloads on Kubernetes shall be able to make use of OAuth tokens to access resources on the IaaS layer.